vasim07/DataScienceProjects/README.md

 **A visual approach**
 A visual diagram to the problem provides more clarity to

+Such a visual approach provides us with a good insight on what data would be required to solve a particular problem.

 **Product measure**
 Before we design the success criteria of our algoritham, it is important that we identify

 **Performance Measure**
 This the measure that we want to optimize for the particular model.
 Appropriate cost activity should be taken into consideration.
-For e.g. What is the cost involved if we reject a low risk application, similarly what is the cost if a high risk customer is classified as a low risk profile.
+For e.g. What is the cost involved if we reject a low risk application, simultaneusly what is the cost if a high risk customer is classified as a low risk profile.

 **Assumptions**
 It never hurts to have your assumptions beforehand while approaching a problem.
-If we have clear understanding of our assumptions it is agile to swtich gears while solving the problem.
+If we have clear understanding of our assumptions it becomes flexible to swtich gears while solving the problem.

 ## Approach